 4:02 - How much do specific political events or controversies influence global views of China?

 5:52 - What are some of the key areas where domestic views within China vary significantly from international views towards China?

 8:21 - How much do generational gaps account for differences in views?
 Do young people around the world generally view China more or less favorably than older generations?

-In Taiwan and Hong Kong, there is significant apprehension toward Mainland China.
-According to a 2016 Taiwan Indicators Survey Research poll, 51.7 percent of respondents said that President Tsai Ing-wen should not comply with Beijing’s demand to explicitly acknowledge the 1992 Consensus.
-In Taiwan, a November 2015 poll indicated that 62.9 percent of Taiwanese distrust Chinese President Xi Jinping, up from 53.8 percent in May of that year.
-Another poll revealed that nearly half of Taiwanese believe that Mainland China is becoming a world power, which would be bad for the people of Taiwan.
-In Hong Kong, on average 55.6 percent of people had confidence in China’s future in 2016, down from 88 percent in 2008.
-In the same time frame, Hong Kong’s trust in Beijing’s central government decreased from 54.9 percent to 32.7 percent.
+In Taiwan and Hong Kong, there is considerable apprehension toward Mainland China.
+According to a 2016 Taiwan Indicators Survey Research poll, 51.7 percent of respondents said that President should not “explicitly acknowledge the 1992 Consensus.”
+A November 2016 poll indicated that 58.3 percent of people in Taiwan distrust Chinese President Xi Jinping, up from 34.4 percent in 2013.
+Another poll revealed that nearly half of the population of Taiwan believe that Mainland China becoming a global power would be “somewhat bad” or “very bad” for Taiwan.
+Similar skepticism exists in Hong Kong, where in 2017 just over 61 percent of the population had confidence in China’s future, down from over 80 percent in 2010.
+Over the same period, trust in Beijing’s central government among Hong Kongers dropped from 41.8 percent to 34.4 percent.